-In accordance with the NBTPP governing documents, the Plan provides for an annual Indexing Adjustment Benefit (IAB) when possible, up to a maximum of 4.75% each year.
-Active members were awarded a 1.46% increase to their benefits earned up to December 31, 2019.
-Retirees had 75% of the indexing adjustment benefit (as per the Plan Text) or 1.10% applied to their monthly benefits effective January 1, 2021.
-This was based on the Consumer Price Index (CPI) as determined by Statistics Canada for the 12-month period ending June 30, 2020, which was 1.46%.
-For retired or deferred members of the NBTPP who terminated during 2020, a blended rate was calculated based on the number of months the member was active and the number of months the member was retired.
+In accordance with the NBTPP governing documents, when in a position to do so, the Plan provides for an annual Indexing Adjustment Benefit (IAB), up to a maximum of 4.75% each year.
+Active members were awarded a 1.46% increase to their benefits earned up to December 31, 2020.
+Retirees had 75% of the Indexing Adjustment Benefit (as per the Plan Text) or 1.10% applied to their monthly benefits effective January 1, 2022.
+This was based on the Consumer Price Index (CPI) as determined by Statistics Canada for the 12-month period ending June 30, 2021, which was 1.46%.
+For retired or deferred members of the NBTPP who terminated during 2021, a blended rate was calculated based on the number of months the member was active and the number of months the member was retired.